DarssiniRamesh/sda-satellite-link-216445-217126/README.md

 - The application object is exposed in two places to support both run contexts:
   - sda-satellite-link-216445-217126/main.py (repo root)
   - sda-satellite-link-216445-217126/DataPlaneService/main.py (service directory)
-- This ensures `uvicorn main:app` works whether invoked from the repo root or the DataPlaneService folder.
+- All startup paths standardize on running from the service root with `uvicorn main:app`, avoiding `DataPlaneService.`-prefixed imports.